crukci-bioinformatics/mga2/README.md

 species  | Name of species in this sample/dataset (can be a list separated by '\|')    | human controls | Name of any spike-in controls present in this dataset                       | phix

-Multiple species of controls can be specified in each dataset, provided as a list separated by the '|' character.
+Multiple species or controls can be specified for each dataset, provided as a list separated by the '|' character.

-The fastq column can contain relative or absolute paths or may contain solely the names of the FASTQ files with the FASTQ directory specified using the `--fastq-dir` command line option or with the `fastqDir` parameter in a config file.
-Only one FASTQ directory can be specified using this parameter so all FASTQ files will have to reside within that directory if set.
-MGA will prepend the `fastqDir` parameter if set to all FASTQ file names or paths givin in the `fastq` column.
+The fastq column can contain relative or absolute paths or may contain just the names of the FASTQ files with the FASTQ directory specified using the `--fastq-dir` command line option or with the `fastqDir` parameter in a config file.
+MGA will prepend the `fastqDir` parameter, if set, to all FASTQ file names or paths given in the `fastq` column.

-A FASTQ file name pattern can be specified using wildcard characters ('*') if the data for a given sample or dataset are split across multiple FASTQ files.
+A pattern matching multiple FASTQ files can be specified using the wildcard character, '*'.

-The following example sample sheet file is for 4 lanes of a NovaSeq S4 flow cell.
+The following example is a sample sheet for a 4-lane flow cell.

     id,fastq,species,controls
     SLX-20261.HWTJMDSXY.s_1,fastq/SLX-20261.*.HWTJMDSXY.s_1.r_2.fq.gz,human|mouse,phix